 Enter the phonetic reading for the corresponding entry.
 For example, if a Japanese Kanji word has more than one pronunciation, enter the correct pronunciation as a Katakana word.
 The Kanji word is then sorted according to the phonetic reading entry.
 This option is only available if Asian language support is enabled.

 Makes the selected text the main entry in an alphabetical index.
 LibreOffice displays the page number of the main entry in a different format than the other entries in the index.

 Specify the index level for the inserted index entry.

 This option is available only for table of contents and user-defined index entries.

 Automatically marks all other occurrences of the selected text in the document.
-Text in headers, footers, frames, and captions is not included.
+For a modified entry, the match is conducted on the original selection, but the modified entry is inserted as the index entry.
+Text in headers, footers, and frames is not included.

 To include all occurrences of a text passage in an index, select the text, choose Edit - Find & Replace, and click Find All.
 Then choose Insert - Table of Contents and Index - Index Entry and click Insert.